pointslocal/admin-docs/docs/mediastream_templates.md

 # Create Or Modify Media Streams
+> This guide will show you how pages - or "media streams" - are created in Pointslocal.

 In order to customize the appearance of various “streams” you will need to create “templates” and , optionally, “Element Templates”.
 Stream templates are include all of the main design elements of a page while “Element Templates” allow you to customize the styles for individual elements inserted via the “Stream Designer”.

 1. Login to the Pointslocal Admin